SurajMishra0/DomainScrapper/README.md

 [It search thorugh approx 200 pages for desirect tld.]

-For Making the script work fast we are using GO lang to convert domains into ip.
+# We are using GO lang to convert domains into ip.

+# Requirements
+1. Install Go: If you haven't already, download and install the Go programming language from the official Go website: https://golang.org/dl/
+2. Check if Go is installed succesfully by running " go version "

+# Run Script

+go build domain_resolver.go